starship/starship/docs/de-DE/config/README.md

 ## NodeJS

-Das `nodejs`-Modul zeigt die aktuell installierte Version von NodeJS.
+The `nodejs` module shows the currently installed version of NodeJS.
 Das Modul wird gezeigt, wenn mindestens einer der folgenden Punkte erfüllt ist:

-- Das aktuelle Verzeichnis enthält eine `package.json`-Datei
+- The current directory contains a `package.json` file
 - The current directory contains a `.node-version` file
-- Das aktuelle Verzeichnis enthält ein `node_modules`-Verzeichnis
+- The current directory contains a `node_modules` directory
 - The current directory contains a file with the `.js`, `.mjs` or `.cjs` extension
 - The current directory contains a file with the `.ts` extension